mjambon/blog/src/2015-01-03-universal-career-advice/index.md

   problem will solve itself naturally with a gentle push.
 - Money vastly contributes to freedom, but is not all.
 Do not be extreme about money in one direction or another.
-- Is this job ideal for you?
-Rate each of the following on a scale from 0 to 10 and add them up:
+- Which of these jobs is best for you?
+For each job you're considering, rate each of the following features on a scale from 0 to 10 and add them up to obtain a maximum of 30 points:
-    * Fun (10 points): how enjoyable is it going to be to work like this for the next 10 years?
+    * Fun (10 points): How enjoyable is it going to be to work like this for the next 10 years?
-    * Income (10 points): how well does it pay?
+    * Income (10 points): How well does it pay?
-    * Skills (10 points): how good at this job am I going to be, in comparison to my peers and to jobseekers?
+    * Skills (10 points): How good at this job am I going to be, in comparison to my peers and to jobseekers?